UKY-IRA/edhsmm/README.md

 I implemented this on [Anaconda](https://www.anaconda.com/products/individual) (Python 3) on Windows.
 I need testing for other platforms.

+**Note:** This is the "test" branch, which is for prototyping.
+The "main" branch is for release.

 #### Implemented so far
 - EM algorithm (with & without right-censoring)
 - Scoring (log-likelihood of observation under the model)